mjiang97/HangMan/README.md

 - We tried to implement ncurses but did not get it to work

 ## Features that could be implemented in the future
-- Getting the game to work for multiple players
+- Getting the game to work for multiple players for the same game/word
 - Setting up a leaderboard
+- Include the alphabet and show which letters have been guessed and were incorrect/correct

 ## Timeline:
 - 1/13-1/15: